Pattern

 The quantity of yeast needed varies for style of beer and yeast strain to be used.
 Original gravity and temperature are also major factors.
 When the original gravity increases, the amount of yeast added also needs to increase (see High Gravity Brewing for more information).
 For lagers that are fermenting cold, the pitch rate needs to increase (see Lager Brewing for more information).

 The following chart outlines recommended pitch rates based on specific wort and fermentation conditions.
-Pitch rates are valid for both direct pitching Wyeast products and for pitching with a starter culture of Wyeast products

 STANDARD PITCHING RATES: